-Material added to the Local History and Archives collection shall be held until such time as it is deemed to no longer fit the approved acquisitions policy and is de-accessioned.
-All information pertaining to the de-accessioning and disposition of material will be retained in the Archives' records.
+Material added to the Local History and Archives collection shall be held until such time as it is deemed to no longer fit the approved acquisitions policy and is deaccessioned.
+All information pertaining to the deaccessioning and disposition of material will be retained in the Archives' records.

-Guiding Principles
+Guiding Principles for Reappraisal and Deaccession

 - Archivists must use professional judgment when reappraising collections.
-Exceptions are handled on a case-by-case basis. - Although it is an important collection management tool, reappraisal does not always lead to deaccessioning. - To ensure consistency, the process should be systematic and thoroughly documented. - Reappraisal and de-accessioning is a responsible archival practice for better management of collections.
-The process should however be transparent but may, at times, require discretion.
+Exceptions are handled on a case-by-case basis. - Although it is an important collection management tool, reappraisal does not always lead to deaccessioning. - To ensure consistency, the process should be systematic and both procedure and outcomes thoroughly documented. - Reappraisal and deaccession is a responsible archival practice for better management of collections.